brunorijsman/quantum-internet-hackathon-2022/docs/qne-adk-implementation.md

 One example of such an extension is a primitive to create entanglement between two nodes in the network.

-You can find more detailed information about NetQASM in:
+You can find information about NetQASM in:

 -   ArXiv paper
     [NetQASM: A low-level instruction set architecture for hybrid quantum-classical programs in a quantum internet](https://arxiv.org/abs/2111.09823)